Best coffee machine in the UK of 2024 - 11 machines reviewed by coffee-lovers

 -

-No size presets
+No preset for size option

 If you value a good quality espresso and have less than £100 to spend the Lavazza A Modo Mio Jolie is a top choice.
 It comes in a range of dashing shades and sits pretty on any kitchen counter.
 The pods are recyclable, albeit through Lavazza's slightly complicated scheme, and the machine is very easy to use.
 You simply pull up the lever, insert your pod, and push it back down to start the brewing process.